revopush/.github/profile/README.md

 # Revopush

 Revopush is the ultimate cloud alternative to React Native CodePush.
-We offer mobile developers a seamless migration from AppCenter, continuous support for the latest React Native SDK versions, and enhanced integration with popular CI/CD solutions such as GitHub Actions, Bitrise, and CircleCI.
+We offer mobile developers a seamless migration from App Center, continuous support for the latest React Native SDK versions, and enhanced integration with popular CI/CD solutions such as GitHub Actions, Bitrise, and CircleCI.

 Revopush is the best choice if you're looking for a reliable OTA solution for your app.